-Hyperion Materials & Technologies manufactures a range of superior cemented carbides (also known as solid carbide and tungsten carbide (WC)) for rotary tool blanks (cutting tool blanks).
+Hyperion Materials & Technologies manufactures a range of superior cemented tungsten carbides for rotary tool blanks (cutting tool blanks).
 The chart below offers an overview of our carbide grades, and additional details follow for grades PN90, H10F, and AM70.
 Your Hyperion sales person can offer their expertise in selecting the carbide and rotary tool blank best suited to solve your needs.

 Hyperion manufactures cemented carbide rotary tool blanks specifically designed to handle the demanding conditions in die and mold machining and other hard steel machining applications, as well as carbon fiber reinforced polymer (CFRP) machining where maintaining a sharp edge is necessary.